 - What if 90 percent of your daily traffic is from new visitors that don’t hang around?

-- What if Google Analytics tells you that your I came, I saw, I puked (Bounce) rate is 80 percent plus?
+- What if Google Analytics tells you that you’re I came, I saw, I puked (Bounce) rate is 80 percent plus?
 (Tip: Check out this site for the best on using Google Analytics

 Nightmare on B2B Blog Street